mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 With whatever diet / way of eating you choose, the key idea is that you _must_ eat fewer calories than you consume.
 This is called _deficit_.
 Walking and sports can add to this deficit, but if you're taking in more than you burn you will gain weight.

 Most humans are terrible at estimating quantities.
 Counter this by weighing and logging each ingredient (or prepared food) before it enters your mouth.

-<a name="lore"></a>
-### Keto lore

-* **bulletproof coffee** - [Brewed hot coffee mixed with unsalted butter, ghee, MCT (medium-chain triglyceride) oil, or coconut oil](https://www.nytimes.com/2014/12/14/style/the-cult-of-the-bulletproof-coffee-diet.html).
-It's _not_ essential for keto.
-You don't _need_ special coffee beans, butters, or MCT oils, although you may choose later on to try more expensive offerings.
-(In fact, I consume most of my carbs one tablespoon at a time of [Trader Joe's Coconut Creamer](https://www.traderjoes.com/fearless-flyer/article/2118).
-I still hold my head up.)

-* **bacon** - Through publicity, bacon is the gateway drug to keto.
-Most of us don't have it for breakfast, lunch, dinner, and snack.
-If it fits your macros, and you desire it, consume.
-If it doesn't, don't.

-* **ketone test strips** - Show urine ketone level, available through pharmacies.
-Completely unnecessary, save your money for good meats.
-If you're eating less than 20 g carbs/day you're in ketosis.

 <a name="cooking_and_eating"></a>
 ### Start cooking and eating